Stuffed Peppers

 • Add in the olive oil and onions, reduce heat to medium, cooking for 5-7 minutes.

-• Add in the garlic, rice, water, tomato sauce, Worcestershire sauce, kosher salt, black pepper and Italian seasoning along with the ground beef back into the pan and mix it all together.
+• Add in the garlic, rice, water, tomato sauce, Worcestershire sauce, kosher salt, black pepper, and Italian seasoning along with the ground beef back into the pan and mix it all together.

-• Add 2 cups of beef broth and the bell pepper halves to a baking dish and fill with the mixture and bake for 60 minutes wrapped tightly with foil.
+• Add 2 cups of beef broth to a baking dish, then the bell peppers with the opening side up and fill with the mixture.
+Bake for 60 minutes wrapped tightly with foil.

 • Garnish with Parmesan cheese.